 Question Number 1

 Given an array of n numbers find the largest difference in the starting and ending indexes of the elements of the all possible strictly decreasing sub-sequences in the array.
 Input: 21, 13, 18, 10, 7, 3, 1 Output : 4 Here for element 1 the decreasing subsequence can be mapped till 18.It is 18, 10, 7, 3, 1.Similarly, for 3 it can be mapped till 18 which is 18, 10, 7, 3.
 For 7 it can be mapped till 18 which is 18, 10, 7.
 For 10 it can be mapped till 18 which is 18, 10.
 For 18 there is no continuous decreasing subsequence.
 For 13 it is 21, 13.
 The largest difference in indexes is at index 2 and index 6 that is 4.
-The question is a slight modification of the longest increasing subsequence DP problem which can be found on geeks for geeks here.
-Click here to find Longest Increasing Subsequence Code You just have to find the longest increasing subsequence from the backside of the array and report the difference in the index of starting and ending elements.
+This question can be done using Two pointer method.
+We can keep track of indices of contiguous subsequence just by checking next array element. store the difference in a variable max and check it after each iteration.
+You just have to find the longest increasing contiguous subsequence from the backside of the array and report the difference in the index of starting and ending elements.
+Complexity of the algorithm will be O(n).
 Input: 1, 18, 17, 14, 15, 32, 16 Output: 2

 Question number 2